orbitalquark/textadept/doc/manual.md

 [Lua 5.3 Reference Manual]: http://www.lua.org/manual/5.3/manual.html#6.4.1

-## Curses Compatibility
+## Terminal Version Compatibility

-Textadept 5.5 beta introduced a curses version that is capable of running in a terminal emulator.
+Textadept 5.5 beta introduced a terminal version that is capable of running in a terminal emulator.
 However, it requires a font with good glyph support (like DejaVu Sans Mono or Liberation Mono), and lacks some GUI features due to the terminal's constraints: